MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ### Return Value

-The largest integral power of two that isn't greater than `value`.
+The largest power of two that isn't greater than `value`.\
 If `value` is zero, returns zero.

 ### Example